 Malaysia (+6.3%) and India (+1.8%) also displayed positive paces of growth.
 Moreover, Malaysia emerged as the fastest-growing importer globally, with a CAGR of +6.3% from 2010-2020.
 Meanwhile, the U.S. experienced a relatively flat trend pattern.
 By contrast, Spain (-3.6%) and Italy (-9.9%) illustrated a downward trend over the same period.

 In value terms, China ($869M) constitutes the largest market for imported zirconium ores and concentrates worldwide, comprising 59% of global imports.
 The second position in the ranking was occupied by Spain ($142M), with a 9.6% share of global imports, and it was followed by India, with a 5.3% share.

 In 2020, the global average import price for zirconium ores and concentrates amounted to $987 per tonne, declining by -9.5% against the previous year.
 Over the period under review, import price indicated a modest increase from 2010 to 2020: its price increased at an average annual rate of +1.1% over the last decade.

-There were significant differences in the average prices for the major overseas markets.
-In 2020, the country with the highest price was Belgium ($34,439 per tonne), while the average price for exports to France ($11,472 per tonne) was amongst the lowest.
-In 2020, the most notable rate of growth in terms of prices was recorded for supplies to Saudi Arabia, while the prices for the other major destinations experienced more modest paces of growth.
+There were significant differences in the average prices amongst the major importing countries.
+In 2020, the country with the highest price was the U.S. ($2,000 per tonne), while China ($1,000 per tonne) was amongst the lowest.
+In 2020, the U.S. attained the most notable price growth rate, while the other global leaders experienced more modest paces of growth.